solid/odi-governance/README.md

 **Solid Operations Advisory Group (formerly Solid team)**

-This group advises on key areas including the solid website, hosting structure for PODs,  solidcommunity.net, github.
+In contrast, the Solid Operations Advisory Group is a volunteer group that is self-nominated and elected by the community.
+This group is not expected to do substantive day-to-day work, but rather act as representatives that guide key decisions - for instance, they would have been consulted on whether to proceed with the recent solidcommunity.net migration.
+They would also be advising on the infrastructure roadmap which would guide where employed maintenance staff in the Project/Initiative Team would focus their time.

+Infrastructure that this group would advise on includes:
+ - solidproject.org
+ - solidcommunity.net
+ - Repositories under the [solid](https://github.com/solid/) and [solid-contrib](https://github.com/solid-contrib/) GitHub organisations

+As ODI gets resources to start supporting the implementation of a roadmap for Solid, and to better help coordinate the community at a technical level on tasks such as codebase creation and maintenance \- this advisory group would also feed back into the roadmap prioritisation.

 ODI is happy to help implement this group based on advice from the Advisory Committee.
 We would suggest that members are in place for a 2 year term.

-As ODI gets resources to start supporting the implementation of a roadmap for Solid, and to better help coordinate the community at a technical level on tasks such as codebase creation and maintenance \- this advisory group would also feed back into the roadmap prioritisation.

 **Members \-** open recruitment but through self nomination and voting from the community.